-3. future homes will be intelligent means
+3. Future homes will be intelligent

-- a. there will be intelligent servants in them - b. developed technology will provide comfort - c. people will live in them near, nearly near - not far nearly - almost Nearly everybody will be able to have such a smart home in the near future.
+- a. there will be intelligent servants in them - b. developed technology will provide comfort - c. people will control them near, nearly near - not far nearly - almost Nearly everybody will be able to have such a smart home in the near future.

-10. Adjective or adverb?
+11. Adjective or adverb?

-1. He lives quite .
+- 1. He lives quite .

-a. near b. nearly c. nearest
+- a. near b. nearly

+- c. nearest

-2. Future homes will be full of equipment with furniture that will provide us with the comfort and luxury.
+- 2. They will be full of equipment and the furniture that will provide us with the comfort and luxury.

+- a. late

+- b. lately

-a. late b. lately c. latest
+- c. latest

-3. Homes will be more comfortable and intelligent in the future.
+- 3. Homes will be more comfortable and intelligent in

+the future.

+- a. near

+- b. nearly

-a. near b. nearly c. nearest
+- c. nearest